apache/samza/docs/learn/documentation/0.7.0/introduction/architecture.md

 ### Example

-Let's take a look at a real example.
-Suppose that we wanted to count page views grouped by member ID.
-In SQL, it would look something like: SELECT COUNT(\*) FROM PageViewEvent GROUP BY member_id.
+Let's take a look at a real example: suppose we want to count the number of page views.
+In SQL, you would write something like:

+    SELECT user_id, COUNT(*) FROM PageViewEvent GROUP BY user_id

 Although Samza doesn't support SQL right now, the idea is the same.
-Two jobs are required to calculate this query: one to group messages by member ID, and the other to do the counting.
-The counting and grouping can't be done in the same Samza job because the input topic might not be partitioned by the member ID.
-Anyone familiar with Hadoop will recognize this as a Map/Reduce operation, where you first map data by a particular key, and then count in the reduce step.
+Two jobs are required to calculate this query: one to group messages by user ID, and the other to do the counting.

+In the first job, the grouping is done by sending all messages with the same user ID to the same partition of an intermediate topic.
+You can do this by using the user ID as key of the messages that are emitted by the first job, and this key is mapped to one of the intermediate topic's partitions (usually by taking a hash of the key mod the number of partitions).
+The second job consumes the intermediate topic.
+Each task in the second job consumes one partition of the intermediate topic, i.e. all the messages for a subset of user IDs.
+The task has a counter for each user ID in its partition, and the appropriate counter is incremented every time the task receives a message with a particular user ID.

 ![diagram-large](/img/0.7.0/learn/documentation/introduction/group-by-example.png)

-The input topic is partitioned using Kafka.
-Each Samza process reads messages from one or more of the input topic's partitions, and emits them back out to a different Kafka topic.
-Each output message is keyed by the message's member ID attribute, and this key is mapped to one of the topic's partitions (usually by hashing the key, and modding by the number of partitions in the topic).
-The Kafka brokers receive these messages, and buffer them on disk until the second job (the counting job on the bottom of the diagram) reads the messages, and increments its counters.

-There are some neat things to consider about this example.
-First, we're leveraging the fact that Kafka topics are inherently partitioned.
-This lets us run one or more Samza processes, and assign them each some partitions to read from.
-Second, since we're guaranteed that for a given key all messages will be on the same partition, we can actually split up the aggregation (counting).
-For example, if the first job's output had four partitions, we could assign two partitions to the first count process, and the other two partitions to the second count process.
-We'd be guaranteed that for any give member ID, all of their messages will be consumed by either the first process or the second, but not both.
-This means we'll get accurate counts, even when partitioning.
-Third, the fact that we're using Kafka, which buffers messages on its brokers, also means that we don't have to worry as much about failures.
-If a process or machine fails, we can use YARN to start the process on another machine.
-When the process starts up again, it can get its last offset and resume reading messages where it left off.
+If you are familiar with Hadoop, you may recognize this as a Map/Reduce operation, where each record is associated with a particular key in the mappers, records with the same key are grouped together by the framework, and then counted in the reduce step.
+The difference between Hadoop and Samza is that Hadoop operates on a fixed input, whereas Samza works with unbounded streams of data.

+Kafka takes the messages emitted by the first job and buffers them on disk, distributed across multiple machines.
+This helps make the system fault-tolerant: if one machine fails, no messages are lost, because they have been replicated to other machines.
+And if the second job goes slow or stops consuming messages for any reason, the first job is unaffected: the disk buffer can absorb the backlog of messages from the first job until the second job catches up again.

+By partitioning topics, and by breaking a stream process down into jobs and parallel tasks that run on multiple machines, Samza scales to streams with very high message throughput.
+By using YARN and Kafka, Samza achieves fault-tolerance: if a process or machine fails, it is automatically restarted on another machine and continues processing messages from the point where it left off.

 ## [Comparison Introduction &raquo;](../comparisons/introduction.html)